osmlab/awesome-openstreetmap/CONTRIBUTING.md

 ## Creating your own awesome list

-To create your own list, check out the [instructions](create-list.md).
+To create your own list, check out [sindresorhus/awesome](https://github.com/sindresorhus/awesome).

 ## Adding something to an awesome list